tarnas14/no-self-control/README.md

 This will then be used in different actual applications based on different frameworks, with different interfaces.
 Hopefully it will

-a) work
+1. work

-b) help me lose less MMR on Rocket League ladder
+2. help me lose less MMR on Rocket League ladder

-c) prove that you can make a JS application cleanly
+3. prove that you can make a JS application cleanly